 Kochava has a full support system for working with SKAdNetwork ad partners and measuring iOS 14.5+ campaigns

-Since Apple announced its new User Privacy and Data Use policy last year, Kochava has done extensive work to support the AppTrackingTransparency (ATT) and the attribution data provided to advertisers through the SKAdNetwork.
+Since Apple announced its new User Privacy and Data Use policy last year, Kochava has done extensive work to support the AppTrackingTransparency (ATT) framework and the attribution data provided to advertisers through the SKAdNetwork.
 This support extends to our Free App AnalyticsTM (FAA) platform as well.

 SKAdNetwork is fully supported through FAA